Self-Employed Proof of Income: 6 Methods on How to Prove It

 #1.
 Why is proof of income important for self-employed individuals?

-Self-employed proof of income is important for self-employed individuals because it affirms their capacity to repay whatever loans they apply for.
-Being able to create paystubs for rent or a lease can be life-saving.
+Self-employed proof of income is important for self-employed individuals because it affirms their capacity to repay whatever loans they apply for and consistently pay rent or lease.

 #2.
 How to prove income if it’s irregular and inconsistent?